toratommy/legacy-code-modernization/legacy-code-modernization.md

 **Strategic Context Management for Large Codebases:**

+Managing context effectively is critical for complex legacy modernization projects.
+Here are the key strategies:

-**Use `/compact` at natural breakpoints**: Run `/compact` after completing analysis of a major module, before starting transformation of the next component, or when moving from coding to testing phases.
+- **Use `/compact` at natural breakpoints**: Run `/compact` after completing analysis of a major module, before starting transformation of the next component, or when moving from coding to testing phases

-**Continuous Context Building**: No need to manually add files to context - Claude will explore your codebase as needed.
-Claude Code automatically maintains awareness of your project structure and can reference related files as needed during modernization sessions.
+- **Continuous Context Building**: No need to manually add files to context - Claude will explore your codebase as needed and automatically maintains awareness of your project structure

-**Incremental Migration Strategy**: Start with the most self-contained, business-critical modules.
-Each successfully modernized component provides context and confidence for the next phase.
-Use `/compact` between modules to maintain session continuity while managing context efficiently.
+- **Incremental Migration Strategy**: Start with the most self-contained, business-critical modules.
+Each successfully modernized component provides context and confidence for the next phase

-**Session Continuity**: Claude Code provides the `--continue` flag to automatically continue the most recent conversation.
-Combined with strategic use of `/compact`, this allows you to pick up complex modernization projects where you left off, maintaining context across multiple work sessions that can span days or weeks.
+- **Session Continuity**: Use `claude --continue` to automatically continue your most recent conversation, maintaining context across multiple work sessions that can span days or weeks

 ## Critical Limitations and Where Human Expertise Remains Essential